 Contaminant Category Level Detected MCL MCLG AL Potential Sources Potential Health Effects (consuming in excess of MCL) Lead Inorganic Chemicals (Lead & Copper) 1.0 μg/l 90 th Percentile N/A Zero 15 μg/l 90th percentile Corrosion of plumbing systems; erosion of natural deposits Infants and children who drink water containing lead in excess of the action level could experience delays in their physical and mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
 Copper Inorganic Chemicals (Lead & Copper) 0.78 mg/l 90 th Percentile N/A 1.3 mg/l 1.3 mg/l 90th percentile Corrosion of household plumbing; erosion of natural deposits; leaching from wood preservatives Copper is an essential nutrient, but some people who drink water in excess of AL over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.
-Nitrate Inorganic Chemicals 3.2 mg/l 10 mg/l 10 mg/l N/A Runoff from fertilizer use; leaching from septic; sewage; erosion of natural deposits Infants below age 6 months who drink water containing nitrate in excess of MCL could become seriously ill and, if untreated may die.
-Symptoms include shortness of breath and blue baby syndrome.
-Barium Inorganic Chemicals (Metals) 0.0140 mg/L 2 mg/l 2 mg/l N/A Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits excess of the MCL over many years could experience an
+Nitrate Inorganic Chemicals 1.2 mg/l 10 mg/l 10 mg/l N/A Runoff from fertilizer use; leaching from septic; sewage; erosion of natural deposits Infants below age 6 months who drink water containing nitrate is excess of MCL could become seriously ill and, if untreated madie.
+Symptoms include shortness of breath and blue bab syndrome.
+Barium Inorganic Chemicals (Metals) 0.0140 mg/L 2 mg/l 2 mg/l N/A Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits 1 1